BLOG / How to Gamify Education: Tips and Tricks for Motivating Students

 If online courses are just text and static images or graphics, then they are no better than PowerPoint presentations.
 Instead, there must be interactivity in online courses, even in providing key information.

-Fortunately, many gamified learning platforms allow for concepts like mouseovers, where key information is revealed when a user’s cursor is moved into position, or questions that invite the user to guess at an answer before revealing the surprising truth.
+Fortunately, many gamified education platforms allow for concepts like mouseovers, where key information is revealed when a user’s cursor is moved into position, or questions that invite the user to guess at an answer before revealing the surprising truth.

 These are just two examples of ways to reveal information that require active input from the learner.
 Clearly, this means that students must be alert and focused and cannot simply skip sections to get to the next part of the course.